zahca/galleryapp/README.md

 # galleryapp

 Main Components of the app:
-MainActivity: Starting place of the application, which launches the aynscronus task (network layer), Fetch Images.
+MainActivity: Starting place of the application, which launches the asyncronus task (network layer), Fetch Images.
 FetchImages: subclass of AsyncTask, which calls Flickr object.
 Flickr: calls FlickrPhotos object to gather the images using the flickr api.
 FlickrPhotos: contains elements of type FlickrPhoto, each of which hold relevant info of a particular image from Flickr.